 Nancy is passionate about nurturing Assistants’ leadership muscles and, step-by-step, helping them to shed cherished comfort zones that inhibit success.
 She has inspired Maxim’s Assistant team to choose effective attitudes, reject negative thinking, and “be the leadership solution of the future.”

-In 2017, Nancy was awarded Silicon Valley’s “Leader of The Year” AdminAward™ and was further honored with her name and award on the NASDAQ tower in Times Square in New York City.
+In 2017, Nancy was awarded Silicon Valley’s “Leader of The Year” AdminAward™ and was further honored with her name and award on the NASDAQ tower in Times Square, New York.

 Nancy lives in San Jose with her author-artist husband, Terje.
-She has a son, daughter-in-law, and three grandsons in Minnesota, and two step-daughters, a step-son, and four step-granddaughters in Oslo, Norway.
+She has a son, daughter-in-law, and three grandsons in Minnesota.
+Her two step-daughters, a step-son, and four step-granddaughters in Oslo, Norway.
 Nancy and Terje are voracious readers and avid winter sports fans who dislike the cold.

 Nancy’s motto is, “If there is a problem, there is a solution—so let’s get on it!”